REST API

 The cg-API is designed for advanced tasks and internal use, during interactive work with the Template manager.
 Most endpoints (except /cg/api/summary

 ) exposed by cg require privileged access with the developer role or the sa role.
-Therefore they are not accessible to external users, and they are more complicated to use.
+Therefore, they are not accessible to external users, and they are more complicated to use.

 The internals of the cg-API are not explained here.
 Still, check out the following paragraphs.